sauvc/rulebook/rulebook.md

 ### Retries
 - A retry attempt can be made only after the <span class="inverse">Judges'</span> permission.
 - The AUV will be passed to the two designated team members standing beside the pool by the divers.
-- A retry would mean that the AUV starts from the start zone with 0 points.
+- A retry would mean that the AUV starts from the start zone with 0 points
 - A maximum of 15 minutes is allowed including all the retries.
 - The attempt with the highest score (including retries) will be considered for final scoring.